Fact: Most people associate low cost with low quality.

 Choosing the right labor rate can make or break your business in the long run.
 We’re going to discuss the three principles that will help you land a rate you and your customers will feel good about – and then we’re going to show you how Fullbay can help you.

 1. What Customers Do You Want to Attract?

-The customers that you want will understand that cheap is expensive.
+The customers you want will understand that cheap is expensive.
 If they go for the cheapest labor rate around, chances are they’ll end up spending more in the end.

-So don’t sell yourself short.
+So don’t sell yourself short!
 Your rate determines your clientele.
 The reality is that the customers you want will view you as lower quality if your labor rate is too low.
-Similarly, the customers who don’t have a lot of money to spend on repairs (and may be less likely to fulfill their end of credit terms, are attracted to shops with lower rates.
-What customers do you want to attract?
+Similarly, the customers who don’t have a lot of money to spend on repairs (and may be less likely to fulfill their end of credit terms) will primarily be attracted to shops that offer lower rates.

 For example, if your technicians earn $20/hour and as a group bill 200 hours/week, your wages for the week will be $4,000.
 Add in the weekly cost of your service manager and parts manager at $52,000 each, and you’re up to $6,000.
 Finally, add in taxes and benefits (let’s assume 20%) and you land at $7,200 a week.
 That’s a total cost of $36/hour.
-To get a 50% profit on labor you would need to charge customers at least $72/hour.
+To get a 50% profit on labor, you would need to charge customers at least $72/hour.